spryker/spryker-docs/docs/scos/dev/back-end-development/extending-spryker/development-strategies/spryker-os-module-customisation/extend-a-core-module-that-is-used-by-another.md

 {% info_block errorBox %}

-Spryker is constantly improving type declararations of all methods, thus some bridge interfaces might be incompatible with Facade interfaces, so this approach will not work.
-To prevent this, please consider module version patch-lock.
+Spryker is constantly improving type declarations of all methods.
+Thus, some bridge interfaces might be incompatible with Facade interfaces, so this approach does not work.
+To prevent this, consider module version patch-lock.

 {% endinfo_block %}